-Ryan Garko was named the 18th head coach of Pacific on July 25, 2017, and enters his first season at the helm in 2018.
+Ryan Garko was named the 18th head coach of Pacific on July 25, 2017, and enters his second season at the helm in 2019.

 Garko spent the 2011 season with the Samsung Lions in the Korean Baseball Organization, helping the Lions to the KBO championship.